No Kill News Blog

 The blog gets hundreds of spam comments each day and I delete the spam folder without reading the contents.
 If you post a comment and it doesn’t appear on the blog and you don’t hear from me, then please e-mail me — your comment might have gotten caught by the spam filter.

 An aside: A fervent dog lover who has had numerous recused dogs as pets, I really applaud a site like this.
 Recently I adopted a friendly Catahoula Leopard dog from a no kill shelter in Michigan when visiting friends.
 No one at the shelter had any idea of what type of dog it was.
 I was familiar with the Catahoula breed with its distinctive brindle coat and knew that it would be need to be kept well exercised and sufficiently stimulated.
 After all it was bred as a hunting dog used for hunting the wild boar in Louisiana.
 I also knew that it would make a great family dog is properly socialized.
 Catahoulas can be protective of children, as well as be excellent watchdogs.
 This fellow was in his prime and apparently too active for the original owners.
 On our working farm in Minnesota, Brandi will have a great life.
 Meanwhile my wife is looking for the best luxury round dog beds for our newest member of the family.
 She wanted something that Brandi could hang out on in our living room, yet not scream "dog bed."
 I think she found the perfect solution at a site called Goodnight Dog.
-The dog beds actually look like large floor pillows covered in design fabrics.
+Their round beds actually look like large floor pillows covered in designer fabrics.
 Brindi immediately loved his new bed so much so that we have ordered another one for our bedroom.
 Kudos to the No Kill movement.
 Keep up the good work.

 Statistics For The Advocate